Government's Efforts to Consider Safeguards On Hold

-WASHINGTON — The U.S. Court of Appeals for the Federal Circuit has put off the government's plea to remove an injunction that keeps it from considering treat-based safeguards on textiles.
+The U.S. Court of Appeals for the Federal Circuit has decided to postpone consideration of the government's plea to remove an injunction that has been placed on the imposition of treat-based safeguards.

-The appeals court wants to wait until a merits panel of judges is formed on April 28 to review the appeal, which seeks to overturn the injunction itself.
+The appeals court wants to wait until a merits panel of judges is formed on April 28 to review the underlying appeal attempting to overturn the injunction itself.
 Oral arguments for that appeal are scheduled for May 5.

 Furniture Today's Ray Allegrezza Speaks with Stephen Bogart about Fine Furniture's New Bogart Line